• Documentation

 • Commented on a page

-• Created pages inside the space
+• Created or modified pages in the space

 • Are mentioned on a page